balthorium/kms-id/draft-abiggs-saag-key-management-service.md

   "client" : client,
   "method" : method,
   kmsUri,
-  sequence
+  requestId
 )
 ~~~

 The attributes of a KMS request message payload are defined as follows.

-sequence
+requestId

-> An integer selected by the client and provided in a monotonically increasing order with each request, beginning with the initial create ephemeral key request.
+> A string selected by the client and provided in each request to uniquely identify the request.
+The string is treated opaquely by the server and returned verbatim in the associated response.

 userId